 Frequently Asked Questions

-Each report is automatically scored from 0 to 100 using four weighted factors:
+Each report is automatically scored from 0 to 100 using three inputs:

 - Community Votes — More upvotes increase the score.
 Reports with no votes start at a neutral midpoint.